raseels-repos/golang-saas-starter-kit/cmd/web-app/README.md

 * observability metrics
 * security

-All these responsabilities are orthogonal between each other, and in particular, to the business logic.
+All these responsibilities are orthogonal between each other, and in particular, to the business logic.
 In `saas-starter-kit` these responsabilities are handeled in a chained set of middlewares which allow a clear separation of concerns and it avoids polluting business-rule code.

 We can separate existing middlewares in two dimensions: cross-cutting application middlewares, and middlewares for particular routes.
 Middlewares such as tracing, error handling, and metrics belong to the former category, whereas authentication/authorization to the latter.